lousydropout/collab-canvas/memory-bank/progress.md

 Post-MVP enhancements can be added as needed, but the core collaborative canvas MVP is complete and functional.
 Potential future enhancements:

-- Additional shape tools (circles, text)
+- Additional shape tools (polygons, custom shapes)
 - Advanced transformations (rotation)
 - Undo/redo functionality
 - Mobile responsive design